Justice Department Charges Chinese Hackers In Bid To Curtail Cyber-Theft

 He urged Beijing to abide by international commitments it has made not to use cyber-attacks to steal secrets.
 And the United States isn't the only country harmed, Rosenstein said; a dozen countries were hurt by the cyber-theft detailed in the charges unveiled on Thursday.

-"We're all standing should to shoulder to condemn this conduct," said FBI Director Christopher Wray.
+FBI Director Christopher Wray also emphasized the scope and scale of China's state-sponsored theft, saying individuals acting at Beijing's behest are "the most active perpetrators of economic espionage."

+"While we welcome fair competition, we cannot and will not tolerate illegal hacking, stealing or cheating," Wray said.

-The attacks described in the charges exploited "managed service providers," described as companies that manage IT systems for clients around the world, including governments and businesses.
+The attacks described in the indictment exploited "managed service providers," described as companies that manage IT systems for clients around the world, including governments and businesses.

 Compromising those MSPs, the Justice Department leaders said, was like a thief getting access to the master key to an apartment building.
 The thief not only could access the building, but all the rooms within it, to take what he wished.